kevindimayuga/code-quiz-kd/README.md

 Web APIs Updates
 ```
-// comments were made as needed in the JavaScript file
+// comments were made as needed in the HTML and JavaScript file
 ```

 ## Usage